eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 Actual Eiffel Semantics
 ========================

 Invariants are checked, whenever there is a qualified call to a feature and a return therefrom.
+More precisely, the invariants of the callee (i.e. the one, that is being called, the target) are checked and those same invariants when returning from those same call<sup>2</sup>.

 A qualified call is a feature access of the form `target.feature_name`.
 The previous examples *only* used unqualified feature calls such as `compute_one` or `compute_two`, where the target (or receiver) of the call---i.e. the object on which the feature will be called is *not* explicitely specified.